SeisComP/seiscomp/doc/base/concepts/configuration.rst

 as well such as third party modules which use other naming conventions.

-A way to discover a module that uses the |scname| configuration schema is to call it with ``--help``.
+A way to discover a module that uses the |scname| configuration schema is to call it with :option:`--help`.
 The first lines of a typical output look like
 this:

 .. code-block:: sh